Choose the correct forms to complete the following questions.

 Questions followed by a preposition

-If the verb is followed by a preposition, we must put the preposition after the subject or after subject + object (if there is an object).
-We shouldn’t use the preposition at the beginning.
+In informal or spoken English, when a question word needs a preposition, we put the preposition at the end of the question (after the verb or after verb + object if there is an object).
+We don’t use the preposition at the beginning.

 We use a negative verb in questions to ask the listener for confirmation about something that we think is true.

 We can also use a negative question to show surprise or annoyance.

 - Didn’t you like the film?
 I think it was amazing.

 - Haven’t you finished your composition?
 I gave you two weeks to do it.

 When we use a negative question without the contracted form of the verb, we should put not after the subject.

 - Did you not enjoy the trip?